PRECIOUS-Gold bounces back from near one-week low; US inflation data in focus | Technology

 PRECIOUS-Gold bounces back from near one-week low; US inflation data in focus

-Gold rebounded on Friday, recovering from a nearly one-week low in the previous session, as investors awaited key U.S. inflation figures for guidance on interest rate direction following robust jobs data that reduced expectations of rate cuts.
+Gold rebounded on Friday, recovering from a nearly one-week low in the previous session, as investors awaited key U.S. inflation figures for cues on the direction of interest rates following robust jobs data that tempered rate cut expectations.

-Gold rebounded on Friday, recovering from a nearly one-week low in the previous session, as investors awaited key U.S. inflation figures for guidance on interest rate direction following robust jobs data that reduced expectations of rate cuts.
-Spot gold was up 1.3% at $4,982.59 per ounce, as of 0311 GMT, and has gained 0.4% so far this week.
-U.S. gold futures for April delivery climbed 1.1% to $5,001.80 per ounce.
+Gold rebounded on Friday, recovering from a nearly one-week low in the previous session, as investors awaited key U.S. inflation figures for cues on the direction of interest rates following robust jobs data that tempered rate cut expectations.
+Spot gold was up 0.6% at $4,949.99 per ounce as of 0626 GMT, but has lost 0.2% so far this week.
+U.S. gold futures for April delivery climbed 0.4% to $4,968.0 per ounce.

 "Precious metals came down with equities last night.
-They didn't really have much of a macro catalyst.
-Obviously, the overnight sell-offs was largely due to fresh fears about AI disruption," Rodda added.
+They didn't really have much of a macro catalyst," Rodda added.
 Asian shares retreated from record highs on Friday as worries about shrinking margins in the tech sector hit the likes of Apple.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)